Hondohondo/hoa/ENDPOINTS.md

 # Service Endpoints for the Front-End.
 Remember to use Postman and plug in the following data.
-The Ajax code is auto matically generated.
+The Ajax code is automatically generated.

 ### Ticket
 ##### Insert New Ticket